Brief

 the existence

-of ritual abuse is substantial and rapidly growing.
+of ritual abuse is substantial and rapidly growingh.

 Ritual